 Ligbi mask (N° 23653)

 Watch the video

-Established in Côte d'Ivoire, but also in Ghana, the Ligbi, who were Islamized, were however influenced by Senoufo tribal sculpture, since they commissioned Senoufo or Mande to sculpt their masks.
+Established in Ivory Coast, but also in Ghana, the Ligbi, islamized, however suffered the influence of tribal sculpture Senufo, since they charged Senufo or of the Mandé to carve their masks.
 The Djimini, on the other hand, are Senufo living in the Dabakala region.
-For this reason, their masks linked to the do society, whose dances were generally supervised by the Ligbi, are marked by these reciprocal influences.
+Their masks linked to the do society, whose dances were generally supervised by the Ligbi, are therefore imbued with these reciprocal influences.

-This masked tradition, shared by the Djimini, has been preserved to manifest itself during the religious festivities of aïd-el-fitr and Aïd el Kébir (feast of the sheep) accompanied by sacrifices and songs, and symbolizing in this way the breaking of the fast.
-Just before the festivities, if necessary, the mask will be repainted and thus coated with koro , composed of burned foliage whose ashes are mixed with palm oil.
+This masked tradition, shared by the Djimini, has been preserved to manifest itself during the religious festivals of aïd-el-fitr and Aïd el-Kébir (festival sheep) accompanied by sacrifices and songs, and thus symbolizing the breaking of the fast.
+Just before the festivities, if necessary, the mask will be repainted and therefore coated with koro, composed of burnt foliage whose ashes are mixed with palm oil.